Bg

 If your baby’s nap times and bedtime were thrown off when they were sick, you may be anxious to get them back to regularly scheduled programming once they’re feeling better.
 Note that some babies will re-adjust faster than others.
 Continue to provide comfort and patience while your little one recovers — they’ll get there!

-It can be helpful to pay attention to sleepy cues and wake windows to determine sleep times during this transition, especially if their sleep patterns were very different while they were sick.
-Going back to a consistent bedtime routine when returning to an age-appropriate sleep schedule may lead to less resistance at sleep times.
+It can be helpful to pay attention to and to determine sleep times during this transition, especially if their sleep patterns were very different while they were sick.
+Going back to a when returning to an may lead to less resistance at sleep times.

 In general, we recommend keeping an eye on your baby’s overall mood and energy levels when determining if they’re getting enough sleep.
 If your baby’s schedule is consistently a little different after an illness and it appears that they’re content and well-rested, that’s OK!
 It’s expected that schedules will continue to evolve as your child grows and develops.